 The longer you try to ignore this pain, it will likely continue to get worse.

-If you are dealing with knee osteoarthritis and are looking for ways you can build stronger legs without having to worry about if you are doing the right exercises, hop on over and grab the Knee Osteoarthritis Exercise Guide!
+If you are dealing with knee osteoarthritis and are looking for ways you can build stronger legs without having to worry about if you are doing the right exercises, join in on the Free Four Day Jumpstart your Arthritis Adventure Challenge!

 One of the most common things I hear is that people avoid exercise because they are in pain and not sure if what they are doing will cause more damage.